Davide Zannoni: Biography

+Zannoni's music has been choreographed in the US and Italy by the Alvin Ailey American Dance Theater.
+He has written the soundtrack for the award-winning documentary "Where did Forever Go".

-He has received commissions and grants from many organizations and performers both in Italy and the U.S., and his catalog includes works for orchestra, choir, and chamber ensembles.
+Zannoni has received grants and awards from The American Music Center, Meet_The_Composer, and New York State Council on the Arts.

+His catalog includes works for orchestra, choir, and chamber ensembles.
 A significant portion of his output is devoted to music for percussion.
 His works have been recorded on several CD’s.

-His idiosyncratic and hard to categorize compositional language includes elements from different musical traditions, in an alternation and often superimposition of harsh dissonance and lyricism.